Your search did not match any results.

 Packages, privileges, roles, responsibilities or other preconditions required by an attack for it to potentially be successful.
 It may be possible to reduce the risk of attack by changing a required precondition.
 For example, if a vulnerability may be exploited only by users with access to a certain database package, revoking untrusted users' access to that package will reduce the number of people who can exploit the vulnerability.
 Oracle strongly recommends that such changes are first made on a test system as some changes may cause loss of functionality or other unwanted side effects in custom code or other Oracle software.

-Indicates whether the vulnerability may be exploited by a remote attacker who has authentication credentials for the targeted system.
-Vulnerabilities which may be exploitable from a remote network and without authentication are higher risk and marked with a Yes.
+Indicates whether the vulnerability may be exploited by a remote attacker who does not have authentication credentials for the targeted system.
+Vulnerabilities which may be exploitable from a remote network and without authentication are higher risk and are marked with a Yes.
 Vulnerabilities that cannot be exploited remotely, or which require authentication, are marked with a No.

 The value in this column is derived from CVSS information presented in the risk matrix.
 This column is Yes only if:

 The CVSS Base Score, an assessment of risk defined by the Common Vulnerability Scoring Standard (CVSS).
+The CVSS Base Metrics is defined in CVSS v3.1 specification.
 The "Oracle's Use of CVSS Scoring" page explains Oracle's implementation of the CVSS standard.
 Full details of all versions of the CVSS standard, as maintained by the Forum of Incident Response and Security Teams (FIRST), can be found on FIRST's web site at https://www.first.org/cvss.

 The CVSS Base Score is a numeric value between 0.0 and 10.0 which indicates the relative severity of the vulnerability, where 10.0 represents the highest severity.
 Each risk matrix is ordered using this value, with the most severe vulnerability at the top of each risk matrix.